thoughtbot/testing-rails/book/types_of_tests/model_specs/testing_validations_and_associations.md

 ### Testing Validations

 We use a library called [shoulda-matchers] to test validations.
-`shoulda-matchers` provides matchers for writing one line tests of common Rails functionality.
+`shoulda-matchers` provides matchers for writing single line tests for common Rails functionality.
 Testing validations in your model is important, as it is unlikely validations will be tested anywhere else in your test suite.

 [shoulda-matchers]: https://github.com/thoughtbot/shoulda-matchers